zackstout/write-together/docs/cin-skies-research.md

 # Cinematic Skies — R&D Technical Record

-**Product:** Weather: Cinematic Skies
-**Codebase path:** `src/products/weather-cinematic`
-**Prepared:** 2026-08-26, by Engineering
-**Purpose:** Technical record of the algorithms, rendering architecture, and performance experimentation behind Cinematic Skies, prepared to support R&D tax credit substantiation.

-This document is not a legal or tax opinion.
-It documents the technical uncertainty the team faced and the process used to resolve it.
-Final qualification and credit computation — including the "substantially all" (80%) threshold under Treas.
-Reg. §1.41-4 — are determinations for your tax advisor under IRC §41 and applicable state statutes.

 ## 1. Summary

 Cinematic Skies renders a continuously varying sky, on a per-second basis, for any location and moment in time.
 The underlying feed data — cloud cover percentage, precipitation type and rate, wind speed and heading, sun/moon position, thunderstorm state — arrives as raw meteorological and astronomical measurements.
 None of it arrives as an instruction for how to draw anything.